gatsbyjs/gatsby/docs/docs/creating-a-source-plugin.md

 #### Sourcing and optimizing images from remote locations

-A common use case from transforming data from a remote source in source plugins is pulling images from a remote location and optimizing them for use with [Gatsby Image](/packages/gatsby-image/).
-An API may return a url for an image on a CDN, which could be further optimized by Gatsby at build time.
+A common use case for source plugins is pulling images from a remote location and optimizing them for use with [Gatsby Image](/packages/gatsby-image/).
+An API may return a URL for an image on a CDN, which could be further optimized by Gatsby at build time.

-This can be achieved through a number of steps with the use of several plugins:
+This can be achieved by the following steps:

 1. Install `gatsby-source-filesystem` as a dependency in your source plugin: